Sel8616/Aui/README.md

 ###♨ Features
 ***
-● SwipeAdapterView
+####☞ SwipeAdapterView
+* Data Loading

->Refresh data by pulling action when the GridView is scrolled to the top.

->Load more data by clicking the FooterBar
+Refresh by pulling action when the GridView is scrolled to the top.Load more by clicking the FooterBar

->Show/Hide the FooterBar

->Switch the GridView between LIST mode and GRID mode

->Set the column number of the GridView
+* Data View(LIST/GRID)
+Display data in a ListView or GridView.
+Column num of the GridView is modifiable.

+* FooterBar(DOCKED/SCROLLING/DISABLED)
+Show messages related with data loading.
+Docked at the bottom/Pinned in the end of data list/Disabled

+* TranscriptMode(NORMAL/ALWAYS_SCROLL/DISABLED)
+Synonym for AbsListView.TranscriptMode

+* FloatingButton(ENABLED/DISABLED)
+Click to scroll back to the top quickly

+####☞ PictureView
+* Display android.Drawable or image from local/remote file.

-● ViewLooper
+####☞ ViewLooper

->Dynamically add or remove a view.
+* Dynamically add or remove a page.

+* Switch the pages by scroll or fling actions.

 ###☀ Notice